 MONTH ONE (Discovery & Onsite Optimization):

-- Define internet marketing program WINS with the entire group - discuss overall business goals in more depth
+- Define internet marketing program WINS with the entire group - discuss overall business goals in more depth.
+Let's define what success really looks like.

 - Research and collaborate to discover high-volume, industry-relevant keywords and phrases customers would type into search engines to find your products and services